- Prayer and Worship

 Find the following resources to help guide and prepare you for World Youth Day:

-PRAYER: click here for the official World Youth Day Prayer for the United States
+PRAYER: The official World Youth Day Prayer for the United States

-LOCAL SITES: click here for info on sites of Catholic heritage in the USA
+LOCAL SITES: Information on sites of Catholic heritage in the USA

-PATRON SAINTS: click here to journey with the WYDUSA official patron saints
+WYDUSA OFFICIAL PATRON SAINTS: Information on the WYDUSA official patron saints

 Relive WYD Rio through Salt+Light's WYD Central blog.